abhishek-chattopadhyay/project-2-financial-analysis/README.md

 - [`/code`](./code): Contains the detailed Jupyter notebook with all code and analysis steps.
 - [`/plot`](./plot): Includes all relevant visualizations and plots used in the analysis.
-- [`/data`](./data): Ready-to-use cleaned dataset in CSV format.
 - [`/presentation`](./presentation): Final stakeholder presentation summarizing findings and recommendations.

----

 ## 📬 Contact

 If you have questions or feedback about this project, feel free to connect via [LinkedIn](https://www.linkedin.com/in/abhishekchemistry).

----

 **Disclaimer:** This project is for educational purposes and does not constitute financial advice.